AdamWhiteHat/MathEquationControls/README.md

 # MathEquationControls

-WPF controls for Numbers, Polynomials, Fractions and more.
+WPF controls for displaying Polynomials or Equations, editing the value of their variables, and seeing  the results in real-time.